 Other service revenues.
-Other service revenues include management and administrative service fees derived from the non-consolidated facilities that the Company accounts for under the equity method, management of surgical facilities in which it does not own an interest, and management services provided to physician practices for which the Company is not required to provide capital or additional assets.
-These agreements typically require the Company to provide recurring management services over a multi-year period, which are billed and collected on a monthly basis.
+Other service revenues include management and administrative service fees derived from the non-consolidated facilities that the Company accounts for under the equity method, management of surgical facilities in which it does not own an interest, management services provided to physician practices for which the Company is not required to provide capital or additional assets and other non-patient services.
+The management agreements typically require the Company to provide recurring management services over a multi-year period, which are billed and collected on a monthly basis.
 The fees derived from these management arrangements are based on a predetermined percentage of the revenues of each facility or practice and are recognized in the period in which management services are rendered and billed.
-For the years ended December 31, 2020 and 2019, other service revenues also includes optical service revenues, which consisted of handling charges billed to the members of the Company's optical products purchasing organization on December 31, 2020.
+For the year ended December 31, 2020, other service revenues also includes optical service revenues, which consisted of handling charges billed to the members of the Company's optical products purchasing organization.
+The Company sold its optical products purchasing organization on December 31, 2020.